tanveer-kader/rdbms-with-mysql/README.md

 ## Select: from, where

-Select all data from a table
+`SELECT`: Select all data from a table

 > select all data from employees